 Learning to Read Tarot Cards

 Can anyone read tarot cards?
 Sure they can.
-But just like learning a foreign language, some will seem to have a natural talent for it, while others may struggle.
-And just like a foreign language, thereís more to it than just memorizing lists of vocabulary and verb conjugations.
-To be fluent in tarot, to be able to pull poetry from a spread, it takes an appreciation for the finer nuances of the symbolic language, and practice, practice, practice.
+But just like learning a foreign language, some will have a natural talent for it, while others may struggle.
+And just like a foreign language, there's more to it than just memorizing lists of vocabulary and verb conjugations.
+To be fluent in tarot, to be able to pull poetry from a spread, it takes an appreciation for the finer nuances of the symbolic language.
+And it takes practice, practice, practice.
 Even Shakespeare worked at his art, and so must the tarot reader.

-The key to successfully reading tarot is in honest study and sharpening your natural intuition.
-You know that feeling you get ďin your gutĒ sometimes, that no one can really explain?
+The key to successfully reading tarot is found in honest study and honing your natural intuition.
+You know that feeling you get ďin your gutĒ sometimes that no one can really explain?
 To be able to effectively interpret a tarot spread, you have to trust your gut.
 Doing so will probably take some practice.
-When seen this way, we see that tarot is more than just a memorization of card meanings.
+When looked at this way we see that tarot is more than just rote memorization of card meanings.
 It also involves confidence, trust, and dedication.
-Most taroists meditate regularly, to become more adept at hearing, and understanding, their subconscious minds.
+Most Tarot enthusiasts meditate regularly to become more adept at hearing and understanding their subconscious minds.

 Learn the Symbols, Listen to Your Heart

-There are essentially only two parts to learning the tarot: studying the symbols and learning to tap into that special part of you that is connected to the whole of the universe.
+There are essentially only two parts to learning to read tarot cards: studying the common symbols of tarot and learning to tap into that special part of you that is connected to the whole of the universe.
 Obviously, this is a gross oversimplification of the process, but it is the framework upon which successful tarot reading is built.

 Learn the Symbols

-In the basic tarot deck, the symbols draw upon the western European magical tradition, and include ideas from Christian mysticism, Pagan mythology, astrology, numerology, alchemy, and Kabbalah.
-One could spend an entire lifetime studying these traditions, but a comprehensive understanding is not necessary to successful tarot reading.
-A basic understanding however, is required.
-Before we jump into the more analytical side of things, itís important that you take a deep breath and connect.
+In the basic tarot deck, the symbols draw upon magical traditions, Christian mysticism, Paganism, world mythology, astrology, numerology, and alchemy.
+One could spend an entire lifetime studying these traditions, but a comprehensive understanding is not necessary to a successful tarot reading.
+A basic understanding however, is helpful.

 Listen to Your Heart

 Learning to listen to your subconscious is crucial.
-There are countless exercises and meditations designed to help you learn to listen.
-Since meditation is an art itself, and can be very frustrating to beginners, a good place to begin is to think of each card as a piece of art.
-Most of us have stood in front of a painting and just looked.
+There are countless exercises and guided meditations designed to help you learn to listen, and more importantly, to hear your inner voice.
+Because meditation is an art itself, and can be very frustrating to beginners, a good place to begin is to think of each card as a piece of art.
+Most of us have stood in front of a painting and just looked at it.
 You donít have to understand color theory and composition to appreciate beautiful art.
 It certainly helps, but itís not a prerequisite.
 Go ahead and try it now:

 - Pull a card from your tarot deck.
 Any card will do.

 - Now look at it.
-Donít worry about its divinatory meaning, the symbolic tradition.
+Donít worry about its divinatory meaning or understanding its symbolism.
 Just look at it.
 Let the cardís imagery draw you in.

-- Before you forget the sensation, write down which card you pulled, and then your initial reactions to it.
+- Before you forget the sensation, write down which card you pulled and your initial reactions to it.